The Sciences (album)

-The Sciences is the fourth studio album by American doom metal band Sleep.
-The album was released with little warning on April 20, 2018 through Third Man Records.
-It was the band's first full-length album since Dopesmoker (2003), on which the song "Sonic Titan" appeared as a live bonus track.
+The Sciences is the fourth studio album by American stoner/doom metal band Sleep.
+The album was released with little warning on April 20, 2018, through Third Man Records.
+It was the band's first full-length album since Dopesmoker (2003).

 Just a month after the release of The Sciences, Sleep released the non-album song "Leagues Beneath" through Adult Swim's 2018 weekly single series.

 Background and composition

 In 2009, Sleep re-formed and played a handful of shows.
 "The Clarity", the band's first new studio material since 2003's Dopesmoker, was released in 2014.
 In an interview with NPR Music about the release of that single, the band wrote, "Sleep has been sporadically writing riffs for a while now [...]
 There is no preconceived idea of what the new material should be.
 It would be an amalgamated effort of decades of riff immersion."
 In 2017, the band released a morse code message on their website confirming that a new album was nearing completion.
 During a break in a North American tour, The Sciences was released on April 20, 2018.

-Musically, The Sciences is a stoner rock album built upon the distorted, downtuned, and slow bass of Al Cisneros playing alongside the similarly low guitar of Matt Pike.
+Musically, The Sciences is a stoner metal album built upon the distorted, downtuned, and slow bass of Al Cisneros playing alongside the similarly low guitar of Matt Pike.
 Repetition of riffs and passages is employed, working to create a "hypnotic state" supplemented by Cisneros' vocals, which are similarly meditative to his work on the band Om.
-In keeping with Sleep's aesthetic, much of the lyrics have to do with marijuana and are delivered in a reverential, "quasi-religious" fashion.
+In keeping with Sleep's aesthetic, much of the lyrics have to do with marijuana and cannabinoids and are delivered in a reverential, "quasi-religious" fashion.
 The song "Marijuanaut's Theme", which Pitchfork cited as the best track of the album, begins with the sound of Cisneros using a bong.
+The track "Sonic Titan" had been performed by the band in the 1990s prior to Dopesmoker's release; a live recording was included as a bonus track on Tee Pee Records' 2003 reissue of that album.